-There are a variety of ways that you can get in touch.
+There are lots of ways that you can get in touch.

-We aim, wherever possible, to resolve your query at the first point of contact.
-If we can’t deal with it straight away, we will let you know the steps we will take to reach a resolution and when.
-We will ensure you are satisfied with the way we handled your contact.
+We aim to sort out your query at the first point of contact.
+If we can’t deal with it straight away, we will let you know the steps we will take to put it right and when.
+We will make sure you are happy with the way we handled your contact.

 Visiting our offices and visiting your home

-If you want to visit our offices in person it’s important that you telephone our customer services team to make an appointment first.
-This will enable us to ensure that the correct person is available to deal with your enquiry.
+To visit our offices in person it’s important that you ring our customer services team to make an appointment first.
+This will help us to make sure that the right person is free to assist you.

-You can visit our offices by appointment between 9am to 5pm Monday to Friday.
-We will offer a private interview area for confidential enquiries, and can provide or arrange interpreting facilities on request.
+You can visit our offices by appointment between 9am and 5pm Monday to Friday.
+We will offer a private interview area for confidential enquiries.
+On request, we can provide or arrange interpreting facilities.

 We can also arrange to visit you in your home by appointment.
-Our staff will always carry identification with them and we will provide that identification on arrival at your home.
+Our staff will always carry identification with them.
+We will provide that identification on arrival at your home.

 Respecting your neighbours

 Everyone has the right to live peacefully in their home and community.
-As per your tenancy agreement, you must not take part in any antisocial behaviour, including domestic abuse and harassment.
-We take antisocial behaviour very seriously and will do our best to help solve any problems you may be experiencing with your neighbours.
+As per your tenancy agreement, you must not take part in any antisocial behaviour.
+This includes domestic abuse and harassment.
+We take antisocial behaviour very seriously.
+We will do our best to help resolve any problems you may be facing with your neighbours.

 Domestic violence & harassment

-If you are the victim of violence or feel threatened by violence please contact the police immediately.
+If you are the victim of violence or feel threatened by violence please contact the police.